 Halloween email design

-You can be really creative here and use the greatness of the Halloween designs, colors, concepts but also keep your brand personality in a fun and spooky way.
+You can be creative here and use the greatness of the Halloween designs, colors, and concepts but also keep your brand personality fun and spooky.

-Tip: You can also choose a Halloween image whose style and colors you like, upload it to coolors, and generate its color palette.
+Tip: You can also choose a Halloween image whose style and colors you like, upload it to Coolors, and generate the image color palette.

 Here are a few different ways you can create Halloween-themed visuals for your campaigns:

 - Edit your product images or videos to give them a scary feel.
-Change the background, or find products that are specific during this period or capture the Halloween spirit.
+Change the background, find specific products for this period, or capture the Halloween spirit.

 - If you are tight on budget, you can use free stock images from Unsplash (or any similar stock image site).
 Just type in the topic you are interested in and get the image you need.